Ape Escape 2

 This needs some investigation.
 Discuss ideas and findings on the talk page.
 Specifically: Aren't the 3 monkeys normally not obtainable in the Japanese version obtained via online? |

-- The Japanese version has a mechanic called quick gadget swapping that is not present in the international versions.
-This feature is important knowledge to speedrunners of the game and was added in all versions of the 3rd game.
+- The Japanese and Chinese versions have a quick gadget swapping feature that is not present in the other versions.
+This feature, which is commonly exploited by speedrunners, was added in all versions of the 3rd game.

-- The Japanese versions had a total of 297 monkeys that can be caught while playing the game, a separate disc can unlock 3 monkeys that can be saved on a memory card, This was removed in the international versions and the 3 monkeys are available normally after beating the Moon Base.
+- Of the 300 monkeys, the Japanese version had a total of 297 monkeys that can be caught throughout the game, with three additional monkeys being unlocked by using the special Ukki-Ukki disc mentioned above.
+The international versions changed this to where the last three monkeys are available normally after beating the Moon Base.

 - The range of sight for the monkeys is lower in the Japanese version when compared to the other versions.